heit0r/Wi-FiPasswordGenerator/README.md

 ## Contributing

-Pull requests, suggestions, and forks are welcome!
+Pull requests, suggestions, and forks are welcome.
 If you improve the project or add features, feel free to share.

 ---